toinfinityai/infinity-datasets/smartfacility-robotics-basic/README.md

 </p>

 ## Overview
-The Smart Facility: Robotics Basic dataset is a synthetic, open-source dataset for smart facility and robotics applications.
-It features 20 videos of embodied multi-view cameras moving through a warehouse with in-domain actions, items, and ground truth annotations that support a varity of human-centric and other algorithms.
-These include:
+The Smart Facility: Robotics Basic Dataset is a synthetic, open-source dataset for smart facility and robotics applications.
+It includes 20 videos as captured by a multi-camera system moving through a complex warehouse environment.
+The dataset features in-domain actions, items, and ground truth annotations that support a variety of algorithms, including:

 - Human pose classification for smart ergonomics
 - PPE classification and detection for safety/risk assessment